Hornbill-Docs/servicemanager-config/servicemanager-config/administration/custom-lookups.md

 When you create a record, the following settings and fields are available:
 - **Reference.** The name of the associated record.
 - **Status.** This specifies whether the record will be applied when the custom lookup is used in a workflow.
 Choose either Active (for use in a workflow) or Offline.
 - **Entity.** The entity that is associated with the reference.
-There are a number of entities available to select from the dropdown, such as Approver, Request Category, and Risk.
+There are serveral entities available to select from the dropdown, such as Approver, Request Category, and Risk.
 If you need more options, you can use Custom Fields 1 to 5 to add more as described above.
 - **Value.** The entity value that is associated with the reference.

 ## Using custom lookups in workflows
 You can use custom lookups in workflows as a way of invoking pre-defined associations when performing automations.
-For example, when performing team assignment in a workflow, you can use a custom lookup record to automatically assign a specific team to all requests that were raised against a specific catalog item.
+For example, when performing a team assignment in a workflow, you can use a custom lookup record to automatically assign a specific team to all requests that were raised against a specific catalog item.
 This is because the record contains an association between the catalog item and the team.

  **To use a custom lookup in a workflow:**
  1. Add a Hornbill Automation node with these settings: